Cantina Tramin and their path to Alpine wines

 In short, this wine far exceeds expectations.
 Unterebner was also an excellent foil for smoked-haddock and leek tart.
 It worked almost magically with the smoke of the fish, while the silken acidity combined with the pastry perfectly.
 It’s rare to find a wine that works so well with smoked food.

 As for ageing potential, 7-10 years is the norm.
-Wolfgang Klotz said that the Cantina has bottles from the nineties that are still in excellent condition.
+However, Wolfgang Klotz said that the Cantina has bottles from the nineties still in excellent condition.

 £27.74 at Tannico, which excellent value for a wine of this quality!